yanishoss/weather/README.md

 You can retrieve the license of this project [here](LICENSE).

 # :metal: Who the fuck did that app ?
-A [very young developer][profil] as you can image with his vocabulary and the hole bunch of emoji.
+A [very young developer][profil] as you can image with his vocabulary and the whole bunch of emoji.

 [profil]: https://github.com/yanishoss
 [repository]: https://github.com/yanishoss/weather